 Hey everyone!
-How is your week going so far?
-Well, mine is kind of hectic since I started back to college this week.
-In honor of starting off the new school year, I want to reflect on my first year in college.
+How is your Monday going so far?
+Well, mine is kind of hectic since I started back to college this month.
+In honor of starting off the new (and my last) school year, I want to reflect on my first year in college.
 All while explaining and informing others about the ins and outs of college.
 I hope this will be able to help students, parents, and any of those who are curious about college.
 By the way, this post is longer than my usual ones.
 Without further ado, let’s get to the blog!

 Roomie with Roommate(s)